Prerequisites

 Step 3 – Set Android global proxy to Burp Suite proxy

 - Important: If the global proxy is still set after rebooting or stopping the instance, Internet (Wifi) will be unavailable the next time a device is started from this recipe.
-To avoid this, make sure to unset the global proxy before.
+To avoid this, unset the global proxy before.

 - If you haven’t already done it, connect the instance to ADB.